Prairie Dog

 Training Milestones for Prairie Dog

-Successful training for Prairie Dog respects this breed's advanced trainability profile and natural friendly tendencies.
+The Prairie Dog responds to training approaches that respect its particular learning profile rather than applying a one-size-fits-all method and natural friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Prairie Dog's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Prairie Dog's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources